BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 n_links(net1) == n_links(net2) # both ways are equivalent
 ```

-Reversely if you want to specify two or more parameters for the same interaction
+Reversely, if you want to specify two or more parameters for the same interaction
 you can group them as follow

 ```@example befwm2